Krutik-s-giradkar/Movie_Recommendation_System/README.md

 The recommendation system uses the cosine similarity matrix to find movies similar to a given movie.
 It takes a movie title as input, identifies its corresponding vector, and then finds the vectors (and thus movies) with the highest cosine similarity to it.
 These similar movies are then recommended to the user.

+##  Where This Can Be Helpful

+This type of recommendation system can be helpful in various scenarios:

+* Movie Streaming Platforms: Recommending similar movies to users based on their viewing history or preferences.
+* E-commerce Websites: Suggesting related products to customers based on their browsing or purchase history.
+* Content Curation: Automatically creating playlists or collections of similar content (music, articles, etc.).
+* Personalized Recommendations: Providing tailored recommendations to users based on their individual interests.
+* Information Retrieval: Finding documents or articles similar to a given query.